 - Divide dough into small portions (1.5oz / 40g each) and make each portion into a little ball.
 Make these "balls" with lightly oiled palms, so that each "ball" is covered with oil.

 - Place them close to each other on a baking sheet and leave for 30 min in a warm place.
 It's important to place them close to each other so that they grow in height, not in width.

 - Brush pampushky with a beaten egg and bake for 30 min in an oven heated to 480F (250C).

-- While pampushky are baking, prepare a sauce: mash the garlic, add oil, water, salt and mix thoroughly (you can do it in blender).
+- While pampushky are baking, prepare a sauce.
+Mash the garlic.
+Add oil, water, salt and mix thoroughly (you can do it in a blender).
 The sauce should be thick, like sour cream.